darrenmartyn/vBulldozer/README.md

 # vBulldozer
 Very loud vBulletin exploit, WIP.
+Exploits: CVE-2020-7373

 Currently gives you a way to execute arbritary PHP code, and does some info-gathering.
 Deliberately loud as heck.